What is consumer culture research and consumer culture theory (CCT)?

 When are the C4 events?

 C4 events are held from 12:00 – 1:30 PM and you can find this year's schedule by clicking "The Year's Events" above.
-A light lunch is served at each event.
+Most events are "brown bags" where you bring your own lunch.